state-hiu/SecondaryCities2/kharkiv/index.md

 ![kharkiv]( {{ site.baseurl }}/img/kharkiv/LopanStrelkaKharkov.jpg)

+Kharkiv is the administrative capital of Kharkiv Oblast and has a population of 1.451 million people (2014), the second largest city in Ukraine.
+It is a center of excellence for educational and scientific advancement.
+Located approximately 40 kilometers from the Russian border, Kharkiv continues to be influenced by its proximity to Russia.
+The ongoing border conflict provides the context from which to examine human geography data needs focusing on vulnerable populations.

-The Kharkiv Secondary City (2C) project focuses on development of geospatial data for the human geography theme of Emergency Preparedness.
-Data is being collected for vulnerable populations, including the elderly, people with disabilities, gender-based vulnerabilities, and internally-displaced persons.
+The 2C Kharkiv project focuses on the development of geospatial data related to safety and access.
+Data are being collected for vulnerable populations, including the elderly, people with disabilities, gender-based vulnerabilities, and internally-displaced persons.
+A series of workshops have utilized open source tools for data generation and the Esri ArcGIS Online platform for data dissemination and analysis.

 ### Goals

-The project will build partnerships with local universities, government, NGOs and the private sector to create geospatial data on Kharkiv; enhance the understanding and management of the city through better data and mapping; build resiliency and develop local capacity in geospatial science-based decision making; provide open geospatial data solutions; and empower the community and facilitate the creation of long-term partnerships and networks.
+The project builds partnerships with local universities, government, NGOs and the private sector to create geospatial data for Kharkiv.

+- &bull;  The project has strengthened collaboration between Kharkiv universities as well as the municipality.
+- &bull;  Data generated on vulnerable populations provide the basis to enhance city response to community needs.
+- &bull;  Improving communication between project partners has led to new geospatial projects based upon identification of data gaps and community needs.

 ### Partners